-Unit 3 Unit 4 Summative internal assessment 1 (IA1): Data test 10% Summative internal assessment 3 (IA3): • Research investigation 20% Summative internal assessment 2 (IA2):20%• Student experiment20% Summative external assessment (EA): 50% Examination
+Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Data test 10% Summative internal assessment 3 (IA3): Research investigation 20% Summative internal assessment 2 (IA2): Student experiment 20% assessment (EA): 50% combination response

+Physics

-Physics General Senior Subject Contact person: Mr Alan Bradshaw Recommended Achievement Levels: Must study Mathematical Methods B Achievement in Year 10 Science and Mathematics Timetable Code: PHY
+Contact person: Mr Alan Bradshaw

+Recommended Achievement Levels: Must study Mathematical Methods B Achievement in Year 10 Science and Mathematics

+Timetable Code: PHY

-Physics provides opportunities for students to engage with classical and modern understandings of the universe.
+Physics provides opportunities for students to engage with the classical and modern understandings of the universe.
+In Unit 1, students learn about the fundamental concepts of thermodynamics, electricity and nuclear processes.
+In Unit 2, students learn about the concepts and theories that predict and describe the linear motion of objects.

-Students learn about the fundamental concepts of thermodynamics, electricity and nuclear processes; and about the concepts and theories that predict and describe the linear motion of objects.
-Further, they explore how scientists explain some phenomena using an understanding of waves.
-They engage with the concept of gravitational and electromagnetic fields, and the relevant forces associated with them.
-They study modern physics theories and models that, despite being counterintuitive, are fundamental to our understanding of many common observable phenomena.
+Further, they will explore how scientists explain some phenomena using an understanding of waves.
+In Unit 3, students engage with the concept of gravitational and electromagnetic fields, and the relevant forces associated with them.
+Finally, in Unit 4, students study modern physics theories and models that, despite being counterintuitive, are fundamental to our understanding of many common observable phenomena.